illuminatech/data-provider/README.md

  - `simplePaginate()` - returns all records matching request with a simple paginator
  - `cursorPaginate()` - returns all records matching request with a cursor paginator

-However, you can use `prepare()` method to get data source object adjusted to given request to invoke its method you need.
+However, you can use `prepare()` method to get data source object, adjusted to given request, to invoke the method you need.
 For example:

 ```php